-Using the USEPA environmental justice website noted above, the Village determined that there are currently no areas within the Village that qualify as environmental justice areas.
+The USEPA environmental justice website has been removed and the below data is representative of the previous permitting year.
+The Village determined that there are currently no areas within the Village that qualify as environmental justice areas.

 Demographic Indicators Village Statistic State Average Twice the Statewide Average > Twice the State Average?

-Demographic Index 13% 34% 68% No

-People of Color 14% 39% 78% No

-Low Income Population 11% 29% 58% No
+Demographic Index 13% 34% 68% No People of Color People of Color 14% 39% 78% No Low Income Population 11% 29% 58% No

-• Complete the environmental justice screening annually.
+Complete the environmental justice screening annually.
 If any environmental justice areas are identified within the Township, ensure BMP efforts are targeted at these areas.

-• The Township continues to implement the BMPs described in its SWMP and to track progress in implementing its stormwater management program.
+The Township continues to implement the BMPs described in its SWMP and to track progress in implementing its stormwater management program.